MentalMasochist/infoviz_project/README.md

 	- [x] preprocessing -- need to get the dates to conform to d3 standard -- put as yyyy-mm-dd with zero fill
 	- [x] Line Chart
 	- [x] Author Chart
+	- [x] multiple names is not intuitive
+		- figure out how to only get Eward witten
+		- would it be better to swtich the names to not be "lastname, firstname"?
 - SH
 	- [ ] subject mapping
     - [ ] subject chart